Brugman/environment-debug-admin-toolbar/readme.txt

 == Description ==

-This plugin will tell you what environment type you are on, and what the `WP_DEBUG` settings are.
+This plugin will tell you what environment type you are on, and what the debug settings are.

-If you have only one version of your site this plugin may not be for you.
+If you have only one version of your site this plugin may not be useful to you.

-Make sure every version of your site has its *ENV* defined in the `wp-config.php`.
-We support both the new official `WP_ENVIRONMENT_TYPE` constant, and the community classic `WP_ENV`.
+Make sure every version of your site has its *ENV* defined in wp-config.php.
+We support both the new official WP_ENVIRONMENT_TYPE constant, and the community classic WP_ENV.

 `define( 'WP_ENVIRONMENT_TYPE', 'production' );`